Octav-C/MIDPS/README.md

 Trying to return a commit;
 Before stash 1

-Aditional modification for conflict test.
+Aditional modification for conflict test.2
-1
-23
-4
+2
+2